UNITED STATES

 As there are still uncertainties regarding these new laws and regulations as well as the amendment, interpretation and implementation of the existing laws and regulations related to cybersecurity and data protection, We cannot assure you that we will be able to comply with these laws and regulations in all respects.
 The regulatory authorities may deem our activities or services non-compliant and therefore require us to suspend or terminate its business.
 We may also be subject to fines, legal or administrative sanctions and other adverse consequences, and may not be able to become in compliance with relevant laws and regulations in a timely manner, or at all.
 These may materially and adversely affect its business, financial condition, results of operations and reputation.

 In addition, according to the institutional reform plan of the State Council approved by the National People’s Congress on March 10, 2023, the China Banking and Insurance Regulatory Commission, or the CBIRC, will no longer be retained.
-And China will set up a national financial regulatory administration, which will be in charge of regulating the financial industry except the securities sector, coordinating the protection of the rights and interests of financial consumers, strengthening risk management and prevention and disposal, and investigating and dealing with violations of the law.
+And Chinese Mainland will set up a national financial regulatory administration, which will be in charge of regulating the financial industry except the securities sector, coordinating the protection of the rights and interests of financial consumers, strengthening risk management and prevention and disposal, and investigating and dealing with violations of the law.
 And a local financial regulatory mechanism will be developed with agencies dispatched by central financial regulators as the mainstay.
-Also, China will establish the National Data Bureau, which will be administered by the National Development and Reform Commission, or the NDRC.
-The National Data Bureau will be responsible for advancing the development of data-related fundamental institutions, coordinating the integration, sharing, development and application of data resources, and pushing forward the planning and building of a digital China, the digital economy and a digital society.
+Also, Chinese Mainland has established the National Data Bureau on October 25, 2023 under the administration of the National Development and Reform Commission, or the NDRC.
+The National Data Bureau is responsible for advancing the development of data-related fundamental institutions, coordinating the integration, sharing, development and application of data resources, and pushing forward the planning and building of a digital Chinese Mainland, the digital economy and a digital society.
 Due to the enhanced supervision of financial industry and data protection, we may be under heightened regulatory scrutiny, which may increase our compliance costs and subject us to heightened risks and challenges.

 As such, our business segments may be subject to various government and regulatory interference in the provinces in which they operate.
 We could be subject to regulation by various political and regulatory entities, including various local and municipal agencies and government sub-divisions.
 We may incur increased costs necessary to comply with existing and newly adopted laws and regulations or penalties for any failure to comply.